A simple continued fraction expansion for $e^n$: Extension to rational exponent

 \section{Extension to rational exponent}

-The value of the continued fraction in \ref{thm:exp_cont} depends essentially on the special values of generalized hypergeometric functions given in Lemma \ref{lem:hyper}.
-In this section, we extend said lemma to give a continued fraction of $e^{\frac{\ell}n}$ with \(1\leq\ell<n\).
+In the previous sections we noted that the limit values of the continued fractions in Theorem \ref{thm:exp_cont} depend essentially on the special values of the generalized hypergeometric functions given in Lemma \ref{lem:hyper}.
+It is a natural to attempt to extend Lemma \ref{lem:hyper} with the purpose of obtaining other continued fraction expansions.
+In this section, using this idea we obtain a family of continued fractions for $e^{\frac{\ell}n}$ with \(1\leq\ell<n\).

 \begin{theorem} Let \(1 \leq \ell < n \) be positive integers, then

 \end{theorem}